Cara Heads Slaughter, OLY, M.A., Founder, Head Coach

 He received his master's degree in kinesiology and wellness from Louisiana State University Shreveport (LSUS) in 2012.
 In addition to his current coaching duties, Aaron is a member of the sports science staff at ETSU.
 His research includes biomechanics of weightlifting, adaptation to resistance training, and athlete monitoring.
 Aaron resides in Johnson City, Tenn., with his wife and their three children.

-Certified by USAW as a Advanced Sports Performance Coach, Aaron is responsible for developing the strength and weightlifting programming for CHFP national and international-level athletes.
+Certified by USAW as a Advanced Sports Performance Coach (Level 2), Aaron is responsible for developing the strength and weightlifting programming for CHFP national and international-level athletes.

 Heather Krause, CHFP Weightlifting Team Coordinator